 - Developing a working memory, curiosity for the world, and persistence

-- Participate and engage in learning
+- Participating and engaging in learning

 Children are naturally social and curious.
 They are also packed full of big emotions and need help navigating their feelings and learning how to react and respond in social situations.
-It’s an important part of growing up around other kids.
-It is also under this domain that children need to feel safe, nurtured, respected and loved.

-Language Development Skills for Preschoolers
+Language Developmental Skills for Preschoolers

 We know that children are naturally social, so they need the skills to be able to communicate their ideas and feelings.
 Language skills for preschoolers include: